 Orange Flag of the Italian Touring Club

-Urbania, once known as Casteldurante, is located in the upper Metauro valley, north of the Marche.
-It was renamed Urbania in 1636, when Pope Urban VIII elevated it to City and Diocese due to the civilization of its inhabitants and the beauty of the place.
+Urbania, the ancient Casteldurante, is located in the upper Metauro valley, north of the Marche region.
+It became Urbania in 1636 when Pope Urban VIII elevated it to a city and diocese for the civility of its inhabitants and the beauty of the place.
+The cultural and artistic heritage of the town is

-The city boasts a fine and very varied cultural and artistic heritage: Palazzo Ducale, today home to the library; the Civic Museum and the Museum of the History of Agriculture and Crafts; the Bramante Theatre, one of the region’s greatest jewels; the Cathedral of San Cristoforo and the Cemetery of Mummies, with 18 bodies perfectly preserved by a curious phenomenon of natural mummification due to a particular mould present in the territory.
-Not far from the centre stands the Barco Ducale.
-Particularly rich is the offering of naturalistic experiences in the area, such as itineraries in the Apennines and the Bosco dei Folletti, a playful and educational trail designed for children.
+varied and of great prestige: Palazzo Ducale, now housing the library, the Civic Museum and the Museum of the History of Agriculture and Crafts; the Bramante Theatre, one of the jewels of the region; the Cathedral of San Cristoforo and the Cemetery of the Mummies, with 18 bodies well preserved thanks to a curious phenomenon of natural mummification due to a particular mould present in the area.
+Not far from the centre is the Barco Ducale.
+There is also a wide range of nature activities, with trails in the Apennines and the Bosco dei Folletti, a fun and educational trail perfect for children.

-The city boasts an important tradition linked to ceramics, and indeed its majolica has made it famous since the Renaissance.
-Today, the tradition is revived by local shops, and courses in this technique are held throughout the year.
-Among Urbania’s typical products are crostolo flatbreads served with cured meats, pecorino cheese and wild herbs, and bostrengo, a winter dessert made from rice and walnuts, to be paired with visciole - or cherry - wine.
-Interesting events include the family-friendly Festa Nazionale della Befana (National Epiphany Day), featuring a variety of shows, workshops, events and activities held on the 6th of January and the 3-4 days leading up to it, the Sagra del Crostolo held in September, and the numerous exhibitions set up at the Palazzo Ducale.
+The village can boast an important tradition linked to ceramics, which with its majolica has made it famous since the Renaissance.
+Today, the tradition is revived by local workshops and courses are held throughout the year.
+Among the typical products, the crostolo stands out, to be accompanied with cured meats, pecorino cheese and wild herbs, the bostrengo, a dessert made with rice and walnuts typical of the cold season, to be paired with sour cherry wine.
+Among the events, the National Befana Festival (6 January and the 3-4 days preceding it), an event for the whole family with shows, workshops, events and many activities, the Sagra del Crostolo in September and the numerous exhibitions held at the Palazzo Ducale.